Dave 'Heavy D' Sparks

-David Sparks also known as Heavy D, (born January 5, 1985) is an American actor.
+David Sparks also known as HeavyDSparks on YouTube, (born January 5, 1985), is an American actor.
 He is most known for his role on the reality TV show Diesel Brothers, which aired on Discovery Channel.
 He is also known for his participation in Monster Jam and former owner of conserved Fremont Island located in the Great Salt Lake.

 Early life and education

 Dave Sparks was born in Utah, US to a military family.
 He is from Salt Lake City and is the fourth child of his family.
 His father died when Dave was 21 years old.
 He is of German heritage.
 He showed an interest in vehicles from a young age, with Auto mechanics being one of his favorite subjects in high school.
 He began his tertiary education at Weber State University at age 21, where he studied welding, mechanics, and fabrication, he withdrew from school after having spent a semester, to kick off his own business.